Updated January 2026 · Official German Tax Rates · Free

 Average Salary in Germany 2026

-The median gross salary for full-time employees in Germany is approximately 3,480 Euro per month in 2026.
+The median gross salary for full-time employees in Germany is approximately 3,480 Euro per month in 2026 (Statistisches Bundesamt).
 After taxes and social contributions in Tax Class 1, this leaves roughly 2,280 Euro net per month.
+Salaries vary significantly by federal state, sector, and qualification level.

 Minimum Wage Germany 2026